Israel Border Police: Uniforms

 The service uniform for all Border Police personnel is grey.
 The uniforms consist of a two-pocket shirt, plain or combat trousers, sweater, jacket or blouse, and shoes or boots.
 The grey fatigues are the same for winter and summer and heavy winter gear is issued as needed.
-Women's dress parallels the men's but may substitute a skirt for the trousers.
+Women's dress parallels the men's but may substitute a skirt for the trousers and/or a blouse for the shirt.

 Headgear included a service cap for dress and semi-dress and a field cap or bush hat worn with fatigues.
 Border Police personnel generally wear green berets in lieu of the service cap.

 Some units have small variations in their uniforms such as certain Security and Tactical units in Jerusalem who wear the standard IDF olive fatigues.

 A border police officer with a tear gas mask.

 Border police officers on patrol in Jerusalem.

 Border policewoman wears the Madei Srad.

 Border police officers wearing Madei Bet.

 Border police officers in blue jumpsuit.